GANitak/community/community.hachyderm.io/content/en/docs/account-types/verification.md

 All specialized accounts that have been verified by the Hachyderm moderation team will have a verified link pointing to [community.hachyderm.io/approved](https://community.hachyderm.io/approved) in their profile links.
 This link should be titled "Approved" on the account bio:

 <img src="../approved.png" alt="Screenshot of the approved links section of a profiles.
       There are two verified links.
-One link is pointing to the companies website.
+One link is pointing to the company website.
       The other link is pointing to https://community.hachyderm.io/approved" width="400px" />